Televisions

 <strong>Currently the Brightest OLED</strong>

 The combination of OLED pixels and micro lenses affords the LG OLED 65G3 an extraordinarily bright screen.
-On the usual 10% white surface area, we measured a sustained maximum brightness of 1,600 cd/m².
+On the usual 10% white surface area, measurements showed a sustained maximum brightness of 1,600 cd/m².
 For brief moments—like when a spotlight flashes in the dark—it even rises to nearly 2,000 cd/m².
 This OLED can hold its own against the previously superior LCD screens.
 Lesser scattered light in the OLED layer also slightly improves contrast and colour stability at oblique angles.

 On the downside, the black-and-white checkerboard contrast is mediocre, with a measured ratio of 200:1.
 However, this apparent drawback is negligible when viewed and is offset by higher contrast dynamics.
 The panel covers 99% of the DCI-PC3 colour space, which is vital for intense HDR images.
 A measured latency of 13 milliseconds should satisfy keen gamers.